MapcreatorIO/api-docs/source/v1/index.html.md

 All returned model resources have an `ETag` and `Last-Modified` header.

-`ETag` headers are returned from GET, Create & Update requests.
+`ETag` headers are returned from Get, Create & Update requests.
 Because the ETags are weak they can also be used on other routes.

-For example, when getting a resource the API will return a `ETag` header, the value of the `ETag` header can be used on the update route prevent [the lost update problem](https://www.morpheusdata.com/blog/2015-02-21-lost-update-db).
+For example, when getting a resource the API will return an `ETag` header, the value of that `ETag` header can be used on the update route prevent the [lost update problem](https://www.morpheusdata.com/blog/2015-02-21-lost-update-db).

 ### Exposed CORS Headers